Deploy Infinite Scale on the Hetzner Cloud

 docker compose down --remove-orphans

-For safety reasons, do not add the -v (volumes) flag to the command as that would delete all volumes including their data.
-If deleting volumes is necessary, deleting them selectively is the preferred method, see the section above for an example.
+For safety’s sake, do not add the -v (volumes) flag to the command, as this will delete all volumes, including their data.
+If deleting volumes is necessary, selective deletion is the preferred method, see the above section for an example.
 See the docker compose down options for more details.

 Change Settings

 To change settings via the .env file, the deployment must be in the down state.
-See the section above for how to do so.
+See the section above for how to do this.

 First Time Login

-Now, after preparations have finished, you can access your instance from any client.
-To do so, open your browser and enter the instance URL as you have defined it:
+Now that the preparations are complete, you can access your instance from any client.
+To do this, open your browser and enter the instance URL as you defined it:

 ocis.yourdomain.com